 The JR Hakodate line can get you from Sapporo to Niseko in roughly an hour, or if you come from Tokyo, you can take the Tohoku Shinkansen, then the JR Hokuto line, and then connect with the Hakodate line.
 Quick enough to get you on the slopes and start shredding on a snow packed mountain.

 Another resort on the mountain is Kiroro, a medium sized resort spread over two mountain peaks which is closer to Sapporo.
 It has 21 courses, a couple of mogul courses, and a basic terrain park.
 Kiroro’s slopes offer an equal spread of green, blue and black rated trails.
 The terrain is mostly suited for beginners, but that isn’t to say that expert skiers and snowboarders won’t enjoy the resort.
 If you are up to it, the backcountry has the best powder around.

-Gala Yuzawa, direct ski resort from Tokyo
+Gala Yuzawa ski resort

 Japan’s most unique resort has its own bullet train station.
-The Joetsu shinkansen, included in the JR Pass, takes you straight from Tokyo to this location on the Niigata prefecture, in just two hours.
+The Joetsu shinkansen, included in the JR Pass, takes you directly from Tokyo to this location on the Niigata prefecture, in just two hours.
 Perfect for a day trip and for avid skiers who can’t wait to get their lift ticket right away!